Randy Savage: The Mega Powers reunion (1994–1995)

-Savage made his first appearance for WCW on the December 3, 1994 episode of Saturday Night.
-Savage made reference to the love/hate relationship he had with Hulk Hogan and stated his desire to be the WCW World Heavyweight Champion.
-Savage appeared at Starrcade later that month, saving Hogan from an attack by The Three Faces of Fear, shaking hands with his friend and rival.
-At SuperBrawl V, he teamed up with Sting and took on Avalanche and Big Bubba Rogers in a tag team match, which Sting and Savage won.
-The following month at Uncensored, Savage wrestled Avalanche with Savage getting the win by disqualification when a fan, who happened to be Ric Flair dressed in drag, attacked Savage.
-This led to a feud between Savage and Flair where Flair attacked Savage's father, Angelo Poffo, at Slamboree following a tag-team main event where Savage and Hogan defeated Flair and Vader.
+Savage made his first appearance for WCW on the December 3, 1994 episode of Saturday Night, referencing the love/hate relationship he had with Hulk Hogan and stated his desire to be the WCW World Heavyweight Champion.
+He appeared at Starrcade on December 27, saving Hogan from an attack by The Three Faces of Fear, shaking hands with his friend and rival.
+At SuperBrawl V on February 19, 1995, Savage and Sting defeated Avalanche and Big Bubba Rogers.
+On March 19 at Uncensored, Savage defeated Avalanche via disqualification when a fan, who happened to be Ric Flair dressed in drag, attacked Savage.
+This led to a feud between Savage and Flair, where, on May 21, Flair attacked Savage's father, Angelo Poffo, at Slamboree following the main event where Savage and Hogan defeated Flair and Vader.

-Savage participated in the WCW United States Heavyweight Championship tournament and defeated The Butcher in the first round and "Stunning" Steve Austin in the quarterfinals.
+Savage participated in the WCW United States Heavyweight Championship tournament, defeating The Butcher in the first round and "Stunning" Steve Austin in the quarterfinals.
 He then interfered in Flair's match against Alex Wright, attacking Flair and causing Wright to get disqualified, which set up a tournament semi-final in which the winner would face the winner of the Sting and Meng match for the title at The Great American Bash.
 Savage and Flair's tournament semi-final match never took place, however, due to Savage and Flair brawling in the backstage area prior to the match and both being eliminated from the tournament.
-Savage and Flair would wrestle at the pay-per-view event on Father's Day.
-Savage brought out his father with him, but at the end of the match, Flair used Poffo's cane to defeat Savage.
-In a rematch the next month, Savage defeated Flair in a lifeguard lumberjack match at Bash at the Beach.
+At the event on June 18, Savage lost to Flair after Flair stole Angelo's cane and hit Savage with it.
+In a rematch on July 16, Savage defeated Flair in a lifeguard lumberjack match at Bash at the Beach.
 Later that year, during part of the storyline in which Arn Anderson and Ric Flair turned on each other, Flair (looking for a partner to take on Anderson and Brian Pillman in a tag match) tried to recruit Savage to be his partner.
 Remembering the rivalry (and how Flair had attacked Savage's father), Savage refused.
+At Fall Brawl on September 17, Savage, Hogan, Lex Luger and Sting defeated The Dungeon of Doom (Kamala, The Zodiac, The Shark and Meng) in a WarGames match.
+On October 29 at Halloween Havoc, Savage defeated Luger.